"June 24, 2015 -- Researchers have been testing individual chemicals for years to see if they can cause cancer.

 - What is the most important information I should know about thiotepa (Thiotepa)?

-- What should I discuss with my healthcare provider before using thiotepa (Thiotepa)?
+- What should I discuss with my healthcare provider before receiving thiotepa (Thiotepa)?

 - What happens if I miss a dose (Thiotepa)?